 Please join us for this very special silent mindfulness meditation retreat for educators.
 Each day will include instructions for sitting and walking meditation as well as talks by the teachers.
 There will be time for discussion, questions and answers, and meetings with the teachers.
 In a spectacular wild environment, we will work with mindfulness and compassion practices to nurture presence both inside and outside of the classroom.

 This is a silent mediation retreat.
 It is not a workshop.
 The last afternoon will be focused on skills used in the classroom to teach from a place of mindful presence.

 JoAnna has been exploring and practicing multiple traditions since 1999.
 In 2005, her focus landed on Buddhism and Vipassana meditation.
-Helping communities and individuals that don’t typically have access to traditional dharma settings, social/racial justice, and building multicultural community is top on her list of priorities.
+Helping communities and individuals that don’t typically have access to traditional dharma settings, social/racial justice, and building multicultural community are top on her list of priorities.
+She currently has weekly drops as a meditation trainer on the Apple Fitness Plus App and is on faculty teaching Mindfulness to undergraduates at USC (University of Southern California).
 She is an empowered teacher in the Spirit Rock, IMS lineage.
 For more information, visit www.joannahardy.org.